 There are many different species of clams in the PNW.
 We sell two types: manila steamer clams and purple savory steamer clams.
 Another popular steamer clam, which you might find if you're digging clams on a public beach, is the native littleneck (aka white clams).
 There are a few key differences in how you cook the various species:

 Manila Steamer Clam - Manilas are the most common clam eaten on the west coast and the most important commercial species... most recipes are written with them in mind.
 Generally they're fully cooked by the time they open up.
 If they're undercooked, they won't open.
 If you overcook them, they'll fall out of the shell.

-Purple Savory Clam - The key difference between manilas and savory clams is that the purple savory clams are meatier and softer in texture, more like a mussel.
-But they also cook differently: savory clams flash open when exposed to heat, so when they open they aren't necessarily fully cooked.
+Purple Savory Clam - Purple savory clams are meatier and softer in texture than a manila... they're somewhat like a mussel.
+They flash open when exposed to heat, so an open clam isn't necessarily fully cooked.
 You can eat them at any point, but if you like a fully cooked clam don't be afraid to cook them a bit longer once they've opened.